about this privacy notice

 We use a number of different service providers (acting as ‘data processors’) who provide services or cloud-based software to enable us to operate our business and the services we provide to our customers.
 Your personal data is transferred to (and stored by) these service providers (as our ‘data processors’), who generally fall under the following categories:

-These ‘data processors’ only process data on our behalf and won’t use your personal data for their own purposes.
-We only permit them to use it in accordance with our instructions and in accordance with the law.
+These ‘data processors’ only process data on our behalf and won’t use your personal data for their own purposes and we only permit them to use it in accordance with our instructions and the law.

 If you attend one of our events

-Occasionally, we organise events to share knowledge, to promote our business and to promote the clean energy sector.
-The name and organisation affiliation of attendees at our events are usually shared with speakers, third party event hosts and they may be shared with other attendees.
-This is done to share knowledge, enable access to the venue and to facilitate networking.
+Occasionally organise events to share knowledge and promote clean energy.
+The name and company of attendees at our events are usually be shared with speakers, third party event hosts and may be shared with other attendees.
+This is done to share knowledge and enable access to the venue.

 Other circumstances in which we may need to share personal data with third parties

-- professional advisors (such as lawyers, bankers, accountants or auditors in order to provide legal, finance, accounting or auditing services) and our insurers.
+Professional advisors such as lawyers, bankers, accountants or auditors in order to provide legal, finance, accounting or auditing services.